Entangled Polariton States in the Visible and Mid-Infrared Spectral Ranges

 Figure~\ref{fig:correlations_CW}(b) shows $g^{(2)}_\text{Vis-IR}(0)$, fully capturing the genuine quantum nature of our double-resonant polariton system with multi-mode optomechanical interaction.
 The region in $\{{\bf k}_{i},{\bf k}_{f}\}$ plane, where $g^{(2)}_\text{Vis-IR}(0)>2$ is wide and coincides to the region where visible and IR photons are entangled~(Fig.~\ref{fig:correlations_CW}(a,b)).
 Moreover, $g^{(2)}_\text{Vis-IR}(0)$ approaches its fundamental limit at the finite temperature $1/n_{v_{\rm U}|{\bf k}_i-{\bf k}_f}^{\rm th}\approx 500$, $1/n_{v_{\rm L}|{\bf k}_i-{\bf k}_f}^{\rm th}\approx 500$~\cite{shishkov2021enhancement1, shishkov2021enhancement2}.
 These high values of the second-order cross-correlation function can be used as a resource to construct a heralded single-photon mid-IR light source.
 Indeed, heralding the IR light with the wave vector ${\bf k}_i-{\bf k}_f$ by detecting the visible light with the wave vector ${\bf k}_f$ leads to the second-order autocorrelation function of heralded IR light~(Appendix~\ref{appendix: g2})

-Figure~\ref{fig:Fig1}(c) shows that for some wave vectors ${\bf k}_i$ and ${\bf k}_f$ $g^{(2)}_\text{IR(her)}(0)$ can become as low as $10^{-2}$.
+Figure~\ref{fig:correlations_CW}(c) shows that for some wave vectors ${\bf k}_i$ and ${\bf k}_f$ $g^{(2)}_\text{IR(her)}(0)$ can become as low as $10^{-2}$.

 The involvement of both upper and lower phonon-polaritons in the inelastic light scattering leads to the oscillations of $g^{(2)}_\text{Vis-IR}(\tau)$ with the frequency difference between upper and lower phonon-polariton states, $\omega_{v_{\rm U}|{\bf k}_i-{\bf k}_f} - \omega_{v_{\rm L}|{\bf k}_i-{\bf k}_f}$,~(Fig.~\ref{fig:correlations_CW_t}(c)).
-These quantum beats in $g^{(2)}_\text{Vis-IR}(\tau)$ are the quantum version of Young's experiment, where upper and lower phonon-polariton states play the role of two slits, providing different pathways for the inelastic light scattering.
+These quantum beats in $g^{(2)}_\text{Vis-IR}(\tau)$ are the quantum version of Young's interference experiment, where upper and lower phonon-polariton states play the role of two slits, providing different pathways for the inelastic light scattering.
 If we block the IR light from the lower or upper photon-polariton state, the quantum beats in $g^{(2)}_\text{Vis-IR}(\tau)$ completely disappear~(Fig.~\ref{fig:correlations_CW_t}(a,b)).
-Recent experiments~\cite{vento2023measurement} showed similar quantum beats of the second-order cross-correlation function between Stokes--anti-Stokes light at room temperature in liquids.
+Recent experiments~\cite{vento2023measurement} showed similar quantum beats of the second-order cross-correlation function between Stokes--anti-Stokes light at room temperature in a liquid.

 {\it Quantum efficiency of entangled polaritons generation}.
-The brightness of the proposed source of entangled states requires the high transition rate from the excited upper exciton-polariton state to a lower exciton-polariton state (Fig.~\ref{fig:Fig1}(b)).
-To quantify this brightness, we use the quantum efficiency as the steady-state ratio between the flows of polaritons from a lower exciton-polariton state and an upper exciton-polariton state into the dissipative reservoir
+The brightness of the proposed source of entangled states requires a high transition rate from the excited upper exciton-polariton state to a lower exciton-polariton state (Fig.~\ref{fig: dispersions}(b)).
+To quantify this transition, we introduce the quantum efficiency as the steady-state ratio between the flows of polaritons from a lower exciton-polariton state and an upper exciton-polariton state into the dissipative reservoir